arghya-007/git-traning/README.md

 # git-traning
-my first github project
+my first github project.
-For tutiorial purpose only
+For tutiorial purpose only.